gjlondon/definitive_guide_to_django_deployment/README.md

 ###Memcached

-Memcached is also a service and starts automatically if the webserver restarts.
+Memcached is also a service and starts automatically if the EC2 node restarts.
 Unless you've designed a monstrosity, your site should also continue to function if it dies (just be slow).
 Caching issues can sometimes cause weird page content, so if something seems unusually bizarre try flushing the cache by restarting memcached: